 One in 11 people in the United States is affected by kidney stones.
 And the scary thing about kidney stones is that 50% of people who get a single kidney stone in their life will likely get another.
 You can, however, learn how to prevent kidney stones naturally.
 Let’s dive into more about kidney stones and natural ways to prevent them.

 Types of kidney stones

-Kidney stones are formed by a higher concentration of minerals in the kidneys, such as calcium, oxalate, and phosphorus.
-They are also known as renal calculi, nephrolithiasis, or urolithiasis.
+Kidney stones are formed by a higher concentration of minerals in the kidneys.
+These minerals include calcium, oxalate, and phosphorus.
+Kidney stones are also known as renal calculi, nephrolithiasis, or urolithiasis.

 The very first step when learning how to prevent kidney stones naturally needs to start with knowing what type of kidney stone you have.
 Treatment plans can vary significantly depending on the type of kidney stone diagnosis you have.

 Calcium oxalate stones are the most commonly formed stones.
 Almost 70% of people that have kidney stones are affected by calcium oxalate stones.
 Approximately 10% of all stones are made of calcium phosphate.

 Oxalate is a naturally occurring substance found in many foods.
 The stones are formed when an excessive amount of waste is in a small amount of fluid.
 The oxalate binds with calcium (or phosphate) and creates a kidney stone.

 - Chronic dehydration

 - A diet high in protein, oxalates, sodium, and/or sugar

 - Excessive vitamin D